SchwabTiago/SchwabTiago/README.md

 ## Hi, I'm Tiago Schwab

-Junior Software Developer with a background as a Computer Technician, focused on web development and backend fundamentals using JavaScript, TypeScript and Java.
+Junior Software Developer with a background as a Computer Technician, focused on web development and backend fundamentals using JavaScript, TypeScript, Java e C++.

 ## Languages